-The country is now ranked at level two, down from level three in past weeks.
+It is now at level three, down from level four.

-The lower risk level comes as the country continues to see a low number of COVID-19 cases recorded daily and a consistently low positivity rate.
+The lower risk level comes as Jamaica continues to see a decline in the number of COVID-19 cases recorded daily and a consistently low positivity rate.

-Reacting to the development, Senior Strategist in the Ministry of Tourism, Delano Seiveright said it’s good news for Jamaica.
+Reacting to the upgrade, Senior Strategist in the Ministry, Delano Seiveright said it would be a positive development for some visitors.